Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Add size chart and return policy in products page
 - [ ] Email templates
 - [ ] Fix Image Server
+- [ ] Give each page a meta description and maybe a different title

 # Post Release To Do
 - [ ] Finish Admin Panel